scylladb/scylla-manager/docs/source/add-a-cluster.rst

    Each cluster is automatically registered with a repair task which runs once a week.
    This can be canceled using ``--without-repair``.
-   To use a different repair schedule, see `Schedule a Repair <../repair-a-cluster/#schedule-a-repair>`_.
+   To use a different repair schedule, see :ref:`Schedule a Repair <schedule-a-repair>`.

    Optionally you can provide CQL credentials to the cluster with ``--username`` and ``--password`` flags.
-   This enables `CQL query based health check <../cluster-health-check/#cql-query-health-check>`_ compared to `credentials agnostic health check <../cluster-health-check/#credentials-agnostic-health-check>`_ if you do not specify the credentials.
+   This enables :ref:`CQL query based health check <cql-query-health-check>` compared to :ref:`credentials agnostic health check <credentials-agnostic-health-check>` if you do not specify the credentials.
    This also enables CQL schema backup in text format, which isn't performed if credentials aren't provided.
    For security reasons the CQL user should NOT have access to read your data.